joheec/COMP15/hw_003/ReadMe.md

 	Continue dequeuing and enqueuing until the waitlist is empty.
 Then dequeue all the nodes from the temp queue to the waitlist.

-5. Outline of algorithm (depending on the assignment)

 ACKNOWLEDGEMENTS:
 	* Original credit goes to Tufts University.